gazzamc/starfield_hex_updater/README.md

-                    -n, --path2: Path of the new hex values, will become the value of the old key (use full path) -g, --starfield: Starfield game version, will be used in the filename -c, --commit: commit ID of a mod tool not to be named :?, will be used in the filename -s, --silent: hides any caught exceptions
+                    -n, --path2: Path of the new hex values, will become the value of the old key (use full path) -g, --starfield: Starfield game version, will be used in the filename -c, --commit: commit ID of a mod tool not to be named :?, will be used in the filename -s, --silent: hides any caught exceptions [Optional]
                 update:
-                    -p, --path: Path to the folder of files to be updated, files will be backed up by default (use full path) -d, --dictfile: dictionary to be used for updating hex values (use full path) -b, --backup: Option to prevent backup files
+                    -p, --path: Path to the folder of files to be updated, files will be backed up by default (use full path) -d, --dictfile: dictionary to be used for updating hex values (use full path) -b, --backup: Option to prevent backup files [Optional]
                 patch:
-                    -p, --path: Path to the folder of files to be patched, files will be backed up by default (use full path) -b, --backup: Option to prevent backup files
+                    -p, --path: Path to the folder of files to be patched, files will be backed up by default (use full path) [Optional]
+                    -b, --backup: Option to prevent backup files [Optional]